MelonKony/millmint/site/factbook/bulletin/travel.md

 3. **Stay in touch**
     1. When travelling independently, you must register your plans with your local consulate so they know you are in the country and for how long you expect to stay.
 If your length of stay substantially exceeds your indicated duration you may be contacted or declared missing.
     2. If you plan to travel intercontinentally, make sure you coordinate with local consulates when you have the chance.
 If the country does not have a consulate, speak to an employee of the Vekllei government or an expatriated citizen.
     3. If you find yourself in trouble, contact your local consulate or a trusted intermediary.
-The Vekllei government cannot save you from peril you have created, but will do its best to advocate on your behalf where able.
+The Vekllei government cannot save you from peril you have created, but will do its best to advocate on your behalf.
 {{</note>}}